go-goyave/goyave.dev/src/getting-started/architecture.md

 A transaction is an operation made of multiple steps.
 The final result is validated and written to the database only if all the steps succeed.
 In this case, we say the transaction is **committed**.
 If one of step fails, the transaction is **rolled back**.
 :::

 Therefore, the repositories, explained in the next section, do not need to worry about working from inside a transaction or not.
-This way, services can call multiple repository operations, in any order, and potentially from mutliple different repositories or even from other services, while keeping control on their own business transaction.
+This way, services can call multiple repository operations, in any order, and potentially from multiple different repositories or even from other services, while keeping control on their own business transaction.

 ### Data layer